 Click on the Ethiopian flag to donate:

-The potato can be dried and preserved following harvest; the local grain cannot.
+The potato can be dried and preserved following the harvest; the local grain (teff) cannot.
 Therefore, this potato project has the potential to resolve the cyclical famine disasters that will continue to ravage Ethiopia during periods of drought.
-Charlie’s knowledge of potatoes, his understanding of how to make things happen in a unique 3000-year-old culture, and his willingness to devote his energy to auditing the progress of the program by returning annually to Ethiopia at his own expense and time, make this a truly remarkable, worthwhile, and effective program worthy of our support.
+Dr. Higgins knowledge of potatoes, his understanding of how to get things done in a unique 3000 year old culture, and his willingness to devote his energy to enlarging and auditing the project by returning annually to Ethiopia at his own expense and time, make this a truly remarkable, worthwhile and effective program worthy of our support.